post-hum/Scala/README.md

     ```

-* Then, install the dependencies for scala except for `libunwind` and `libboost-all-dev`
+* Then, install the dependencies for Scala except for `libunwind` and `libboost-all-dev`

 * Install the latest version of boost (this may first require invoking `apt-get remove --purge libboost*-dev` to remove a previous version if you're not using a clean install):